Learning by Passing Tests, with Application to Neural Architecture Search: Experiments

 \subsection{Datasets}

 We used three datasets in the experiments: CIFAR-10, CIFAR-100, and ImageNet~\citep{deng2009imagenet}.
 The CIFAR-10 dataset contains 50K training images and 10K testing images, from 10 classes (the number of images in each class is equal).
-Following~\citep{liu2018darts}, we split the original 50K training set into a new 25K training set and a 25K validation set.
+We split the original 50K training set into a 25K training set and a 25K validation set.
 In the sequel, when we mention ``training set", it always refers to the new 25K training set.
-During architecture search, the training set is used as the training data $D_{ln}^{(\textrm{tr})}$ of the learner and the training data $D_{tt}^{(\textrm{tr})}$ of the tester.
+During architecture search, the training set is used as $D_{ln}^{\textrm{(tr)}}$ of the learner and $D_{tt}^{\textrm{(tr)}}$ of the tester.
 The validation set is used as the test bank $D_b$ and the validation data $D_{tt}^{(\textrm{val})}$ of the tester.
-During architecture evaluation, the combination of the training data and validation data is used to train the large network stacking multiple copies of the searched cell.
+Under such a setting, the data encoder and target-task executor of the tester are trained on a subset (which is a test) of $D_{tt}^{(\textrm{val})}$ and validated on the entire set of $D_{tt}^{(\textrm{val})}$.
+The interpretation of doing this is: we select a subset of examples from $D_{tt}^{(\textrm{val})}$ to train a model so that it performs the best on the entire $D_{tt}^{(\textrm{val})}$.
+During architecture evaluation, the combination of the training data and validation data is used to train a large network stacking multiple copies of the searched cell.
 The CIFAR-100 dataset contains 50K training images and 10K testing images, from 100 classes (the number of images in each class is equal).
-Similar to CIFAR-100, the 50K training images are split into a 25K training set and 25K validation set.
-The usage of the new training set and validation set is the same as that for CIFAR-10.
-The ImageNet dataset contains a training set of 1.2M images and a validation set of 50K images, from 1000 object classes.
+Similar to CIFAR-10, the 50K training images are split into a 25K training set and a 25K validation set.
+The usage of these subsets is the same as that for CIFAR-10.
+The ImageNet dataset contains a training set of 1.3M images and a validation set of 50K images, from 1000 object classes.
 The validation set is used as a test set for architecture evaluation.
-Following~\citep{liu2018darts}, we evaluate the architectures searched using CIFAR-10 and CIFAR-100 on ImageNet: given a cell searched using CIFAR-10 and CIFAR-100, multiple copies of it compose a large network, which is then trained on the 1.2M training data of ImageNet and evaluated on the 50K test data.
+During architecture search, following~\citep{abs-1907-05737}, 10\% of the 1.3M training images are randomly sampled to form a new training set and another 2.5\% of the 1.3M training images are randomly sampled to form a new architecture validation set.
+The usage of the new training set and architecture validation set is the same as that in CIFAR-10.
+During architecture evaluation, all of the 1.3M training images are used for model training.
+In addition to searching architectures directly on ImageNet data, following~\citep{liu2018darts}, we also evaluate the architectures searched using CIFAR-10 and CIFAR-100 on ImageNet: given a cell searched using CIFAR-10 and CIFAR-100, multiple copies of it compose a large network, which is then trained on the 1.3M training data of ImageNet and evaluated on the 50K test data.